darshan1624/django_DRF/README.md

 4) Used AnonRateThrottle.
 Set api rate limit in settings.py.
 5) Used UserRateThrottle.
 Set api rate limit in settings.py.
 6) created CustomRateThrottle by overridding UserRateThrotte in seprate file customThrottling.py in api app.
+7) Implmented CRUD using ConcreteAPIView.
+8) Used ScopedRateThrottle to set differnt rate limit to differnt views of api.